How To Save Money On Cell Phones, Plans and Providers

 Thankfully, others have noticed that the same problem that I have, and there are resources to help you figure out what your options are so that you can save money on cell phones, plans and providers.

-Generally speaking, if you have a main land line and just use your cell phone for emergencies, then you are going to be best off using prepaid.
+Generally speaking, if you have a main landline and just use your cell phone for emergencies, then you are going to be best off using prepaid.
 Prepaid is the cheapest options available, you are not locked into a contract, and the hardware is inexpensive.
-Definitely make sure you are not spending over $50 a month on a prepaid phone, as for that price point you couid get better hardware and cheaper plans from a lot of providers.
-It should go without saying that if you’re using a smart phone or need a data plan, prepaid is not for you.
+Definitely make sure you are not spending over $50 a month on a prepaid phone, as for that price point you could get better hardware and cheaper plans from a lot of providers.
+It should go without saying that if you’re using a smartphone or need a data plan, prepaid is not for you.

 Reduce Data Plans